Los Angeles police have identified a suspect in the killing of Nipsey Hussle

 "I urge calm and a period of reflection.
 Violent retaliation for this event will not be tolerated," he said.
 "For healing to occur, even from this terrible incident, justice must be sought through legal means, and community peace must be found."

-He said Hussle was "a father, businessman, entertainer, and inspiration to many."
+He said Nipsey was "a father, businessman, entertainer, and inspiration to many."

-Beyond the massive crowd that banded to honor the rapper near where he died, hundreds more mourned across the nation, and emphasized the gaping hole that Hussle's death will leave on his community.
+Beyond the massive crowd that banded to honor the rapper near where he died, hundreds more mourned across the nation, and emphasized the gaping hole that Nipsey's death will leave on his community.

 Last year, the rapper opened a workspace and science, technology, engineering and mathematics, or STEM, center that he described as a bridge between Silicon Valley and the inner city.
 He hoped it would help give more opportunities to young people.

-LA Police Commissioner Steve Soboroff revealed on Twitter he was scheduled to meet with Hussle at the rapper's request to "talk about ways he could help stop gang violence and help us help kids."
+LA Police Commissioner Steve Soboroff revealed on Twitter he was scheduled to meet at the rapper's request to "talk about ways he could help stop gang violence and help us help kids."

 Nipsey Hussle's career

-In 2010, Hussle, 33, whose birth name was Ermias Davidson Asghedom, according to IMDb.com, founded the record label All Money In, which he debuted with the release of "The Marathon," the rapper's fifth official mixtape.
-His 2013 "Crenshaw" release sold more than 1,000 copies each priced at $100, according to his Press Atlantic Records biography.
+In 2010, the 33-year-old artist, whose birth name was Ermias Davidson Asghedom, founded the record label All Money In, which he debuted with the release of "The Marathon," the rapper's fifth official mixtape.
+His 2013 "Crenshaw" release sold 1,000 copies, each priced at $100.

 The next year, he performed across the country in his Crenshaw Tour.